p2pmonitor/P2P-Monitor/README.md

 - Auto-detects new accounts when DreamBot starts a new log file
 - If no active sessions exist on startup, monitor waits up to 10 minutes before stopping

+### DreamBot launcher and relaunching
+- Launcher tab stores DreamBot launch presets per account
+- `/launch <account>` starts a client only if that account is not already open
+- `/launch all` starts all configured presets that are currently closed and skips already-open clients
+- `/relaunch <account>` force-restarts that account’s DreamBot client even if it is already open
+- `/relaunch all` force-restarts all configured launcher presets with a small stagger
+- Launcher command preview shows the exact Java/DreamBot command that will be used

+### Auto restart after Script Stopped
+- Optional auto-restart when P2P Master AI logs `Script Stopped`
+- Skips auto-restart when the stop was manually initiated from the Control Bar
+- Can respect active break state so accounts are not restarted during a break
+- Supports random min/max restart delay
+- A selected `0` minute restart delay is treated as about **10 seconds**, not a true instant restart
+- Pending auto-restart is cancelled if the script starts again before the timer fires

+### Update awareness
+- Checks the local DreamBot window title against the latest P2P Master AI version reported by the monitor’s cached update endpoint
+- Runs once when the monitor starts and once daily around **2:00 PM local PC time**
+- Detects when the local P2P Master AI script version is behind the SDN version
+- Detects DreamBot client update banners such as `(NEW CLIENT AVAILABLE)`
+- Sends one deduped alert to the main monitor Discord channel and recommends `/relaunch` when useful

 ### Discord notifications
-- Posts embeds for: tasks, Slayer tasks and completions, quest starts and completions, drops, deaths, level ups, errors, and script lifecycle events
+- Posts embeds for: tasks, Slayer tasks and completions, quest starts and completions, drops, deaths, level ups, errors, script lifecycle events, launcher events, update alerts, and daily summaries
-- Supports per-event-type webhooks or a single default webhook
+- Supports webhook mode with per-event-type webhooks or a single default webhook
 - Supports Discord bot mode with per-account monitor threads
+- **Discord webhooks are not required when using Discord bot mode**
 - Mute individual accounts without stopping monitoring
 - Screenshot on event: attach a game screenshot to any Discord post
-- `/ss [account]` — on-demand screenshot
-- `/s` — live status summary of all accounts
-- `/force <account> <action> [amount]` — force a skill, action, or time adjustment from Discord
 - Self-healing: automatically detects and recovers from deleted Discord threads, channels, and webhooks — no restart needed
 - Level 99 detection: special "🎆 Level 99! 🎆" embed title, always notifies regardless of the level-up interval